therealvidem/Minesweeper/README.md

 cmake --build build/
 ```

-Where `build/` is your build folder.
-The resulting binary or executable should be inside the build folder.
+The resulting binary or executable should be inside `build/`.